|Height:||372.44+ ft||(113.52+ m)||Elevation:||205 ft (62 m)||GPS Latitude:||40.35055|

 |Width:||17.00 ft||(5.18 m)||Grove:||Calf Creek Flat||Discovery Date:||July 30, 2000|

 Notes: Stratosphere Giant is the world's 4th tallest tree, the tallest and 4th largest tree in Humboldt Redwoods State Park, and the tallest and largest tree on Calf Creek Flat.
-It held the title of world's tallest tree until naturalists Chris K. Atkins and Michael W. Taylor discovered Helios in Redwood National Park on July 1, 2006.
+It held the title of world's tallest tree from July 30, 2000 until July 1, 2006 when naturalists Chris K. Atkins and Michael W. Taylor discovered Helios in Redwood National Park.

 A kiosk in the Thomas H. Kuchel Visitor Center near Orick displays a 360-degree panorama of Bull Creek Flat taken from the top of Stratosphere Giant.
 Humboldt State University forestry professor Stephen C. Sillett published another view from the treetop and photographed the crown from a nearby tree.
 National Geographic photographer James Balog published a composite photograph of Stratosphere Giant.